ni-cky/system/1/Stories.md

-- 3
+1. 3
-- 7
+2. 7
-- 13
+3. 3
-- Consuming Folk
+4. Consuming Folk
 	- Addictive
 	- Maddening
 	- Blood, Flesh, specific organs
 	- Subversions:
-- Shapechangers
+5. Shapechangers
 	- Into One animal
 	- Into multiple animals
 	- Into Folk
 	- Subversions:
 		- Circumstances of transformation
 		- True form different than expected
-- Unknown identity
+6. Unknown identity
 	- Special bloodline (Nobility/Marrowing/Curse)
-- Curse
+7. Curse
 	- Has a source
-- Switched children
+8. Switched children
-- Uninvited Guest/Contender
+9. Uninvited Guest/Contender
 	- Subversion:
 		- Injustified uninvitation
-- Unexpected Guest/Contender
+10. Unexpected Guest/Contender
-- Weapon of the lake
+11. Weapon of the lake
-- Enthralling Music/Song
+12. Enthralling Music/Song
-- Power of Names
+13. Power of Names
-- Timeless Fey
+14. Timeless Fey
 	- Touching ground and aging shit
-- Sleeping guardian
+15. Sleeping guardian
 	- Waking up in englands greatest danger
+16. Evil Witch
+17. Magical sleep
+18. Greed
+19. Secret helper
+20. The just monarchy
+	- Can be more than literal monarchy (e.g. gods)
+21. Chosen one
+22. Call to adventure
+23. Refusal of the call
+24. Mentor
+25. Fate worse than death
+26. Immortality/Undying
+27. Undeath
+28. Journey
+29. Cunning solution
--
+	- Tricksters
+30. Invention
+31. Power corrupts
+32. Hubris
+33. Carefreeness
+	- The one who went to learn to fear
+34. McGuffin
+35. Fate
+36. Monkey's Paw
+37. Amnesia
+38. Test of ???